Sensaphone/ValuStor/README.md

 ```

 The optional seconds TTL is the number of seconds before the stored value expires in the database.
+Setting a value of 0 means the record will not expire.
+Setting a value of 1 is effectively a delete operation (after 1 second elapses).

 The optional insert modes are `ValuStor::DISALLOW_BACKLOG`, `ValuStor::ALLOW_BACKLOG`, and `ValuStor::USE_ONLY_BACKLOG`.